-What I have noticed the most is that the way you setup your booth space says a lot about you and the value you have in your own art.
-To some artists it may not seem to be of much concern but it can be an asset or liability to your sales.
-When setting up your booth, table, or what whatever you are using you would want to put some thought into you presentation.
+What I have noticed the most is that the way you set up your booth space says a lot about you and the value you have in your own art.
+To some artists, it may not seem to be of much concern but it can be an asset or liability to your sales.
+When setting up your booth, table, or whatever you are using you would want to put some thought into your presentation.

-Imagine you were going to a lovely banquet with your friends and when you got their the food was prepared on old beat up tables, the servers were dress in flip flops and drinking glasses were not all that clean.
+Imagine you were going to a lovely banquet with your friends and when you got there the food was prepared on an old beat-up table, the servers were dressed in flip flops and drinking glasses were not all that clean.
 Would you enjoy the banquet?
-You may, but you would be thinking about the fact you got food off of old dirty table and drank from a half clean glass, if you got something to drink.
+You may, but you would be thinking about the fact you got food off of an old dirty table and drank from a half clean glass if you got something to drink.

 My point is this, the way you present your art at an art festival or private showing is very important because you want to present yourself as a reliable person and a professional artist.
 You want to make sure that when people see your work they see quality art from a quality artist.

 Here are a few suggestions and tips that you may want to consider:

 Make sure your art is clean.
 Though some of your art may have been in the basement collecting dusk make sure it is clean before you display to potential buyers.
 Be sure you look well-groomed and professional as well.
 For me, I like a nice clean white shirt when presenting my art.

 Make sure your artwork is not all cluttered together, especially your small-large pieces.
 You can get away with hanging small pieces in groups or even sporadically with other small inexpensive pieces.
 Also, make sure you have your tables set up nice and your boxes or crates hidden.